pimutils/khal/doc/source/usage.rst

        The string `CANCELLED` (plus one blank) if the event's status is cancelled, otherwise nothing.

+   organizer
+       The organizer of the event.
+If the format has CN then it returns "CN (email)" if CN does not exist it returns just the email string.
+Example:
+       ORGANIZER;CN=Name Surname:mailto:name@mail.com
+       returns
+       Name Surname (name@mail.com)
+       and if it has no CN attribute it returns the last element after the colon:
+       ORGANIZER;SENT-BY="mailto:toemail@mail.com":mailto:name@mail.com
+       returns
+       name@mail.com

    By default, all-day events have no times.
 To see a start and end time anyway simply add `-full` to the end of any template with start/end, for instance `start-time` becomes `start-time-full` and will always show start and end times (instead